junxit/us-congress-bills-116/metadata.md

 - 2019-07-09 — Ms. Waters moved to suspend the rules and pass the bill, as amended.
 - 2019-07-09 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 417 - 2 (Roll no. 432). (text: CR H5283-5284)
 - 2019-07-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 417 - 2 (Roll no. 432).(text: CR H5283-5284)
+- 2019-07-10 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.